 After having breakfast at lodge, we start our trek to Jomsom and it will be a short trek for about 3 hours to Jomsom.
 The rest of the day is free.

 Dinner and overnight at tea house in Jomsom.

-Today we fly to Pokhara, the lake city in the earliest possible airplane.
+Today we fly to Pokhara, the lake city on the earliest possible flight.
 After checking-in at our hotel, we may take a rest or visit the Lakeside area in the vicinity of the Fewa Lake.
 Here, we can indulge in buying some souvenirs or sampling some local delicacies.